bookingactivities/booking-activities/readme.txt

 == Frequently Asked Questions ==

 = I am not an activity provider, can this plugin still meet my needs? = Yes of course.
 It is basically a reservation system based on event scheduling.
-In other words, you place events on a calendar that can be booked.
+In other words, you build your event calendar and allow them to be booked.
 You can find another purposes to it.
 To know if it actually meets your needs, simply try it, it's free.
 If you are on a hurry, you can just check the [demo website](http://demo.booking-activities.fr/en/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme).
 Or read the full [features description](https://booking-activities.fr/en/documentation/features/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme) if you are looking for something in particular.